rovinski/e100asm/gedit/README.md

 ```
 mkdir -p ~/.local/share/gtksourceview-3.0/language-specs
-cp e100asm.lang ~/.local/share/gtksourceview-3.0/language-specs
+cp *.lang ~/.local/share/gtksourceview-3.0/language-specs
 ```

-The syntax files are now installed.
-However, when you open a .e file, Gedit will default to a language called "Eiffel" because Eiffel also uses the .e file extension.
-To change the syntax highlighting, open Gedit, look at the bottom left corner where it says "Eiffel", click the drop-down menu and select "e100asm".

-If anyone finds a way to make e100asm the default for .e files (without root permissions), let me know.
+That's it!
+You should have syntax highlighting the next time you open a `.e` file in Gedit.

+#### Aside
+The purpose of the `eiffel.lang` file is to ensure that e100asm is the default language for `.e` files.
+Gedit supports syntax highlighting for a language called "Eiffel", which also uses the .e extension.
+The included file will override Eiffel's extensions to not include .e files.